awesomemotive/edd-ban-emails/README.md

 EDD Ban Emails
 ==============

+## This is included in EDD core as of version 2.0+

 Allows you to place emails in a banned list.
 These emails will not be allowed to make purchases.

 Once activated, a new section will be added to Downloads > Tools where you can enter the banned emails.
 Email addresses should be entered one per line.